open-data-fabric/open-data-fabric/rfcs/009-ingest-source-state.md

 - filename of the last file matched by glob pattern
 - or a height of the block of indexed blockchain.

-Currently we don't have anywhere to store such data.
+Currently, we don't have anywhere to store such data.

 ## Guide-level explanation
 When ingesting data, an ODF implementation will be able to attach opaque state data to the `AddData` event in order to resume ingestion most efficiently on the next iteration.
 The source state data will allow differentiating the kind of state that is preserved (similarly to MIME type) and will specify the identity of the source.